 Moisture and rain often gets trapped in the crawl space and it is very important that the crawl spaces are properly vented.
 Termites and rodents can be a big problem, too.
-While pier and beam foundation can’t crack like concrete slab foundations do, they can develop a lot of other problems, which is why property owners often call us for pier and beam foundation service.
+While pier and beam foundation can’t crack like concrete foundations do, they can develop a lot of other problems, which is why property owners often call us for pier and beam foundation service.

 The number of piers your house needs, as well as the condition of the wooden members under your home, can greatly affect costs.

 Pier and beam homes rest on piers and have wooden girder beams (heavy wooden beams) that sit on top of the piers.
 These girder beams support wooden joists, which are small versions of girder beams, but run the opposite direction under the house.
 If the joists or girder beams have rotted out, they will need to be replaced and that will increase the pier and beam foundation repair costs can vary by quite a great deal.
 And if new piers need to be installed, the price will vary depending upon the number of piers that need to be installed in order to make the house level.

 How To Find Out What Pier And Beam Foundation Repair Costs:

-The cost to fix these types of homes in Plano and other areas is impossible to provide without first inspecting the foundation.
+The cost to fix these homes in the Plano, Dallas and Fort Worth areas is impossible to provide without first inspecting the foundation.
 Because foundation problems multiply as time goes by, it’s best to call a foundation repair contractor right away.
 This will allow you to minimize the cost of repairing your pier and beam foundation.